Code-Institute-Submissions/mtb-nynashamn/README.md

 The project was deployed to GitHub Pages using the following steps:

 1. Log in to GitHub and locate the GitHub Repository.

 2. At the top of the Repository (not top of page), locate the "Settings" Button on the menu.

-3. Alternatively Click Here for a GIF demonstrating the process starting from Step 2.

-4. Scroll down the Settings page until you locate the "GitHub Pages" Section.
+3. Scroll down the Settings page until you locate the "GitHub Pages" Section.

-5. Under "Source", click the dropdown called "None" and select "Master Branch".
+4. Under "Source", click the dropdown called "None" and select "Master Branch".

-6. The page will automatically refresh.
+5. The page will automatically refresh.

-7. Scroll back down through the page to locate the now published site link in the "GitHub Pages" section.
+6. Scroll back down through the page to locate the now published site link in the "GitHub Pages" section.

 ## **Credits**